How to Use a Breadboard

 Here we have a breadboard where the adhesive backing has been removed.
 You can see lots of horizontal rows of metal strips on the bottom of the breadboard.

 The tops of the metal rows have little clips that hide under the plastic holes.
+Each metal strip and socket is spaced with a standard pitch of 0.1" (2.54mm).
 These clips allow you to stick a wire or the leg of a component into the exposed holes on a breadboard, which then hold it in place.

 Once inserted that component will be electrically connected to anything else placed in that row.
 This is because the metal rows are conductive and allow current to flow from any point in that strip.